makesuperza333/INC281-2020/README.md

 # INC281-2020

-:pushpin: News, Documents and other resources for `INC281` will be provided in this repository.
+News, Documents, Videos and other resources for `INC281` will be provided in this repository.

 ---

 ## News

-- **18 March, 2020** No class.
+:pushpin: **18 March, 2020** No class.

 ---